Skip-It? Theoretical Conditions for Layer Skipping in Vision-Language Models: Framework for Measuring Redundancy

-is $\alpha$-Lipschitz in the first argument and $\beta$-Lipschitz in the second.
-Then $E[\|E[Z|X_\ell] - E[Z|X_{\ell-1}]\|_2^2] < 2(\alpha^2 + \beta^2)\epsilon$. \end{thm} \begin{proof} We prove this by first translating the cosine distance into mean squared error and then using the optimality of the conditional mean and the tower property.
-For more details, see Appendix \ref{proof:theorems}. \end{proof} In words, Theorem \ref{thm:copying} establishes that under some regularity assumptions, there is a bridge between geometric redundancy and functional redundancy.
-However, in practice, we can never achieve these optimal estimators, so Theorem \ref{thm:empcopy} bounds empirical estimates of these optimal estimators. \begin{thm} Let $\curr, \prev$ be unit-norm random variables and $Z$ be the random variable of predictive interest, as before.
+\begin{proof} For the proof, see Appendix \ref{proof:theorems}. \end{proof} Theorem \ref{thm:copying} establishes that under some regularity assumptions, the commonly used geometric redundancy can imply functional redundancy.
+In other words, a minimal average cosine distance between layer/token representations can guarantee similar performance on a downstream task.
+However, in practice, we can never achieve these optimal estimators, so Theorem \ref{thm:empcopy} bounds empirical estimates of these estimators. \begin{thm} Let $\curr, \prev$ be unit-norm random variables and $Z$ be the random variable of predictive interest, as before.
 Let $\rho(x,y) = 1-\frac{\inner{x}{y}}{\|x\|\|y\|}$ .
 Assume $\E[\rho(X,Y)] < \frac{\epsilon}{2}$ and that